megrilz/SIEMS/README.md

 What other rules can you create to protect VSI from attacks against your webserver?
-Conceive of two more rules in "plain english".
-Hint: Look for other fields that indicate the attacker.

 Use UBA and determine the usual IPs and geographic locations each user connects from to follow those trends.
 Any outliers should not be given access.
 Create alerts from unusual activity like log in hours.